 The council will have another meeting Dec.
 21 to hear protests.
 If protests are received from hotels which would pay 50 percent or more of the assessment, then no district will be formed.

-Hoyer said it's hard to be specific about exactly how the money would be used, but that marketing -- specifically on the Web -- would likely be
+Hoyer said it's hard to be specific about exactly how the money would be used, but that marketing -- specifically on the Web -- would likely be the main focus.

 This kind of marketing would help peg Walnut Creek for events for which it should already be a destination, such as tennis tournaments and weddings, Hoyer said.
 Hotels could provide guides about what's going on in Walnut Creek.
 And while the money would be generated at the hotels, players such as the Downtown Business Association and the Lesher Center would all be included, according to Hoyer -- the idea being to package all of Walnut Creek.
 The No. 1 and No. 3 reasons people decide on a travel destination are, respectively, shopping and the culinary choices.
 Those, Hoyer said, Walnut Creek has in spades.